openangletool/openangletool/README.md

 [https://openangletool.github.io](https://openangletool.github.io)

-_Calculate the required distance setting to reach a given sharpening angle for wheel based grinding machines._
+_Calculate the required distance setting to reach a given sharpening angle for wheel-based grinding machines._

 ## Features

 ### Progressive Web App
  - zero install &ndash; use in any modern desktop or mobile browser
- - optionally install web app to device &ndash; full offline-cabable app experience
+ - optionally install web app to device &ndash; full offline-capable app experience

 ### Profiles
  - choose from presets and customize them as needed with your preferences